Valeriisht/eRNAi_project/CONTRIBUTING.md

-## Формат кода
+## Coding style

+- Follow existing style, formatting, and naming conventions for the file you are modifying and for the entire project.

+#### Main points:

-- Стандарт PEP8
+- Use the PEP8 standard
-- Рекомендуемая версия python >= 3.9
+- Recommended Python version >= 3.9
-- Для аннотации используем стандарт  «PEP 585 – Type Hinting Generics In Standard Collections»
+- Use the standard "PEP 585 - Type Hinting Generics in Standard Collections
-- Для аннотации функций используем объект Callable из модуля typing
+- For function annotation, use the Callable object from the typing module.